camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 ---

 The conditional event defines an event which will be triggered if a given condition is evaluated to true.
-They can be used as start event of an event sub process, as intermediate event and boundary event.
+It can be used as start event of an event sub process, as intermediate event and boundary event.
 The start and boundary event can be interrupting and non interrupting.

 Conditions of conditional events